 New Law for Unlicensed Dogs: License Your Pup or You’ll Pay Up!

 The Washtenaw County Board of Commissioners approved a Civil Infraction Ordinance that requires all dogs be licensed or a citation may be issued with fines of $50 to $500.
 So, make your dog a “Legal Beagle”!
 Get an updated rabies vaccination and apply for your dog license today.

 New Law Changes Fees for Tax Certification

-A new law (Public Act 39 of 2015) took effect July 1, 2015 that increases the fee to receive a tax certification to $5 per deed (containing up to 5 legal descriptions).
-There is an additional charge of 20 cents per parcel for more than 5 parcels on a single deed.
-Read the law here.
+A new law (Public Act 39 of 2015) took effect July 1, 2015 that increases the fee to receive a tax certification to $5 per deed (containing up to 25 legal descriptions).

 A listing of past news stories from our front page.